 - should be accountable for complying with measures that give effect to the Principles stated above.
 When personal information is to be transferred to another person or organization, whether domestically or internationally, the personal information controller should obtain the consent of the individual or exercise due diligence and take reasonable steps to ensure that the recipient person or organization will protect the information consistently with these Principles. - 32.
 A personal information controller 32.
-Efficient and cost effective business models often require information transfers between different types of organizations in different locations with relationships. varying When transferring information. personal information controllers should be accountable for ensuring that the recipient will protect the information consistently with these Principles when not obtaining consent.
-Thus. information controllers should take reasonable steps to ensure the information is protected, in accordance with these Principles, after it is transferred.
+Efficient and cost effective business models often require information transfers between different types of organizations in different locations with relationships. varying transferring information, personal controllers should information accountable for ensuring that the recipient will protect the information consistently with these Principles when obtaining consent.
+Thus, information controllers should take reasonable steps to ensure the information is protected, in accordance with these Principles, after it is transferred.